 In order to provide support to HMIS projects, the HMIS lead uses the Zendesk customer support ticketing tool for the purposes of tracking and addressing provider issues and concerns.
 This software also hosts a knowledge base which contains workflow and administrative information for providers to utilize.
-This suite of services are known to the greater community as the Help Desk and can be found at HMIS.AllChicago.org.
+This suite of services are known to the greater community as the Help Desk and can be found at <a href="https://example.com/hmis.customer.com/hmis.customer.com/hmis.customer.com/hmis.customer.customer.com/hmis.customer.

 The Data Quality Standards for Chicago's Continuum of Care (CoC) outlined in this plan are applicable to all projects participating in HMIS, with exceptions as noted under each standard.

 Unless otherwise noted, all participating projects are expected to achieve and maintain the data quality standards; this also includes those projects that are not funded by HUD or other governmental funding bodies.